ehassaan/ducklab/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

 Application has no backend, build can be generated using `pnpm run build` and `dist` folder can be deployed as a static application on any static site hosting.

+## Contribute

+Contributions are most welcome.
+There are various ways you can contribute,

+### Implement a new feature
+1. Create an issue and provide your reasoning on why you want to add this feature.
+2. Discuss your approach and design.
+3. Implement the feature and submit your PR.

+### Request a new feature
+1. Open an issue and provide details about your feature request.
+2. In case other tools implement that functionality then it will be helpful to share the reference for inspiration and design.

+### Fix a bug
+1. If you are resolving an issue, please add fix: #<issue number> <short message> in your PR title (e.g.fix: #3899 update entities encoding/decoding).
+2. Provide a short description of the bug in your PR and/or link to the issue.

 ## ⛏️ Built Using <a name = "built_using"></a>